WinVector/Examples/Encoding/Example.md

 -   Rare dummy variables are pruned (under a user-controlled threshold) to prevent encoding explosion.
 -   Novel levels (levels that occur during test or application, but not during training) are deliberately passed through as "no training level activated" by `vtreat::prepare()` (`caret::dummyVars()` considers this an error).

+The `vtreat` y-aware methods include proper nested modeling and y-aware dimension reduction.

+`vtreat` is designed "to always work" (always return a pure numeric data frame with no missing values).
+It also excells in "big data" situations where the statistics it can collect on high cardinality categorical variables can have a huge positive impact in modeling performance.
+In many cases `vtreat` works around problems that kill the analysis pipeline (such as discovering new variable levels durent test or applicaiton).
+We teach `vtreat` sore of "bimodally" in both a ["fire and forget" mode](http://www.win-vector.com/blog/2017/03/vtreat-prepare-data/) and a ["all the details on deck" mode](https://arxiv.org/abs/1611.09477) (suitable for formal citation).
+Either way `vtreat` can make your modeling prodedures stonger, more reliable, and easier.

 ##################

-You can also try y-aware encoding, but it isn't adding anything positive in this situation as we have not introduced any high-cardinality categorical variables into this modeling example (the main place y-aware encoding helps).
+You could also try y-aware encoding, but it isn't adding anything positive in this situation as we have not introduced any high-cardinality categorical variables into this modeling example (the main place y-aware encoding helps).

 ``` r
 set.seed(4623762)